awakecoding/awakecoding.com/content/posts/mission-impossible-ldaps-pkinit-certs-active-directory.md

 draft = true
 +++

-Your mission, should you choose to accept it, is to configure two *different* certificates in Active Directory to be used for LDAPS and PKINIT, separately, in a way that ensures the desired certificates are selected by the domain controller.

 ## LDAPS Certificate

 The LDAPS certificate is used by the LDAP server to secure communications using TLS over TCP/636, as an alternative to LDAP over TCP/389 that uses SPNEGO-based security.
 Enabling and enforcing LDAPS is a common security hardening task in Windows Active Directory environments today.
 Using [Let's Encrypt certificates is popular for LDAPS](https://blog.devolutions.net/2021/03/how-to-configure-secure-ldap-ldaps-in-active-directory-with-lets-encrypt/) because it is much simpler than using [Active Directory Certificate Services (AD CS)](https://learn.microsoft.com/en-us/windows-server/identity/ad-cs/) if you don't already have it deployed.